Indian Arrows Women Juniors lose against Garhwal United FC - www.lokmattimes.com

 Indian Arrows Women Juniors lose against Garhwal United FC

-Goa, May 13 Indian Arrows Women Juniors suffered a 0-2 defeat in their Indian Women’s League 2 Final ...
+Panaji (Goa) [India], May 14 : Indian Arrows Women Juniors suffered a 0-2 defeat in their Indian Women's League ...

-Goa, May 13 Indian Arrows Women Juniors suffered a 0-2 defeat in their Indian Women’s League 2 Final Round match against Garhwal United FC, at the Duler Stadium, on Tuesday.
+Panaji (Goa) [India], May 14 : Indian Arrows Women Juniors suffered a 0-2 defeat in their Indian Women's League 2 Final Round match against Garhwal United FC, at the Duler Stadium.

-Garhwal United captain Sanfida Nongrum (56’, 68’) netted a brace to hand the three points to her side.
+Garhwal United captain Sanfida Nongrum (56', 68') netted a brace to hand the three points to her side on Tuesday, as per the official website of AIFF..

 The first half, though evenly contested, saw Garhwal United create more opportunities, though a few brilliant saves by Arrows goalkeeper Munni, maintained status quo.